alexanderywang/tfjs-linear-regression-predictions/README.md

 - prepping and formatting data correctly is likely a herculean task as the data set scales up

 - Visualizing the data can give us a sense of whether there is any structure to the data that the model can learn.

+- defining and creating the model:
+- from tfjs: ML models are algorithms that take an input and produce an output.
+When using neural networks, the algorithm is a set of layers of neurons with ‘weights' (numbers) governing their output.
+The training process learns the ideal values for those weights.